keystroke3/redpaper/README.md

 ### Command Line Mode (CLI)
-You can run the redpaper command with arguments to perform tasks The list of arguments can be listed by running `redpaper -h` or `redpaper --help`
+You can run the redpaper command with arguments to perform tasks.
+You can also pass a file name, folder name or list of folder names that contain images, in the form `redpaper FILE` `redpaper FOLDER1, FOLDER2...`
+The list of arguments can be
+listed by running `redpaper -h` or `redpaper --help`

 ## Options